jrheard/blog/python/plotter.md

 **NOTE:** To access the command line on your classroom computer, click the Windows icon on the bottom-left of the screen and type `cmd`, then click `Command Prompt`.

 **NOTE:** In order to install the library on your classroom computer, you'll need to run `pip install --user madison_axi` at the command line.
 Notice that this is slightly different from what the QuickStart page says.
-If you don't include the `--user` in there, it won't work, because you don't have administrator access on these computers.
+If you don't include the `--user` in there, it won't work, because you don't have administrator access on these computers. **Once you install the library, you'll need to close IDLE entirely and then open it back up again, it won't be able to find the library until you do this.**

 **NOTE:** You should call `initialize()` at the start of your program and `cleanup()` at the end of it.